 There are two distinct approaches to improvement.
-One, the traditional approach, can be summed up as, "A cent, plus a cent, plus a cent, plus a cent will accumulate into a fortune," or "Every little bit helps."
+One, the traditional approach, can be summed up as, "A cent, plus a cent, plus a cent, plus a cent, plus a cent will accumulate into a fortune," or "Every little bit helps."
 This additive approach suggests that if we improve a lot of different areas, we will improve the entire system.